sidmahurkar/Amazon-Alexa-Sentiment-Analysis-LSTM/README.md

 # Amazon-Alexa-Sentiment-Analysis
-sentiment analysis on tweets of amazon alexa.
-LSTM + Glove word embeddings + Keras.
+Sentiment analysis on a total 3.3K tweets of amazon alexa.
+Accuracy of 96% acheived using LSTM + Glove word embeddings in Keras.